 Any withdrawal of subsidies for bus services will need to be justified and such a decision would need to be based on robust evidence and analysis.
-The decision-making process would need to be supported with consideration by Cabinet of the outcome of the consultation and consultation response, an Equality Impact Assessment, the Public Sector Equality Duty (PSED) requirements under Section 149 of the Equalities Act 2010 as detailed in section 4 of the of report, together with any other relevant factors such as budget constraints.
+The decision-making process would need to be supported with consideration by Cabinet of the outcome of the consultation, the consultation responses, and the Equality Impact Assessment, the Public Sector Equality Duty (PSED) requirements under Section 149 of the Equalities Act 2010 as detailed in Appendix C of the of report, together with any other relevant factors such as budget constraints.

-11.3 Diversity and Equality
+13.3 Diversity and Equality